Okemos High School: Academics

 An extensive Advanced Placement (AP) curriculum is in place, in which 59% of students participate.
 To ensure high quality, admission to AP courses requires high achievement in prerequisite classes and a committee approval.

 Okemos High School was ranked 13th in the state of Michigan in U.S. News & World Report's 2021 list of "America's Best High Schools".
 The student to teacher ratio at Okemos High School is 19 students to 1 teacher.

 Okemos High School is recognized by NCA (North Central Association of Colleges and Schools) as an accredited public high school.

 Extracurriculars

-The Okemos High School quiz bowl varsity team is consistently a top performer nationally; in 2016, 2017, and 2018, they qualified for NAQT nationals held in Dallas, TX (2016), in Atlanta, GA (2017 and 2018), and virtually (2021).
+The Okemos High School quiz bowl varsity team is consistently a top performer nationally; in 2016, 2017, and 2018, they qualified for NAQT nationals held in Dallas, TX (2016), in Atlanta, GA (2017, 2018, 2024, and 2025), and virtually (2021).
 Okemos High School finished 53rd nationally in Quiz Bowl in 2016 and 25th in 2017.

 Okemos High School offers band, choir and orchestra in the performing arts section.
 The top orchestra is Philharmonic, the top band is SWE (Symphonic Wind Ensemble), and the top choir is Someko (which is Okemos spelled backwards).
-Okemos has many performers qualify for the All-State orchestra.
+Okemos has many performers qualify for the All-State orchestra as well as for the MSVMA Honors Choir.

 The Okemos High School theatre program is another popular extracurricular activity in the performing arts section.
 The school typically puts on three shows each year including a spring musical.

+The Okemos Solar Racing Club has consistently placed well in the Solar Car Challenge, placing second in 2019 and winning the Classic Division in 2023.